Afterglow Developer Guide

 send a bunch of zero values to the show’s universes.
 To make

-namespace you are put into when you launch the Afterglow project using
+show.
+The default namespace you are put into when you launch the

 The effects need to know what lights they are supposed to control, what capabilities they have, and how they are connected (what universe, what channels), as well as how they are arranged in space.
 This is accomplished by patching Fixture Definitions to the show.
 To work with the actual lights you have available, you will need to create fixture definitions for them, unless they happen to be ones already available in the Afterglow project.
 Since there are so many kinds of lights, with more being created every month, that seems unlikely unless the project really takes off… and, to that end, if you do create definitions for your lights, please contribute them to the project!

 To learn how to install Afterglow and the Open Lighting Architecture, see the project README.

 Since Afterglow was developed to create light shows for electronic music events, it is deeply driven by the notion of musical time, through its Metronomes, so it is worth learning how to configure and interact with them.
 It is also designed to work with MIDI controllers, both to trigger effects, and to synchronize with music, as described in MIDI Mapping and Beat Sync.